Ptinpob/Ptinpob/README.md

 Programmer
 ----------

-Im a Debsirin Student in M.6 .
+Im a KMUTT IT .
 I've been learning Java and C++

 * 🖥️  See my portfolio at [Myportfolio](http://127.0.0.1:5500/index_tinnapob.html)
 * ✉️  You can contact me at [tinnapob.pp@gmail.com](mailto:tinnapob.pp@gmail.com)